LEARNING 3D MECHANICAL CAD

 Here is the handle.
 You can see the sketch features.
 It is not so straight forward.
 These folks love to use ellipses.
 I was guessing a bit here.
 The cylinder on the end was done with an extrusion.

 The flange is also created with the revolve tool.
-You can see the sketch that it was created from.
+You can see the sketch from which it was created.
 I added the blend on the side later.
 I rarely include a blend in the sketch.
 They are much easier to edit if put in later.

 Many of the systems only have sketching and no primitive shapes.
 ZW3D offers 5 basic primitive shapes: The Sphere, the Block, the Cylinder, the Cone and the Ellipsoid.
 You can use these through out the design process.